 Tip – DON’T forget to pack this in your suitcase and not your carry on, otherwise it will be confiscated.
 As I unfortunately discovered last year.

 Whatever climate I’m travelling to, I always take a hat.
 If it’s cold, then it will keep your ears warm, but more importantly, if it’s hot, it will protect you against the sun.
-If you are going to be outside all day, it’s easy to forget to keep applying sun cream, so a good hat will keep your head and shoulders protected (and they look pretty good too).
-I have a great hat by Hippie Chic that’s perfect for city breaks and the beach.
+If you are going to be outside all day, it’s easy to forget to keep applying sun cream, so a good sun hat will keep your head and shoulders protected (and they look pretty good too).

 Zip Lock Bags

 I always take a couple of these with me for a few reasons; some airports now charge you for them to put your liquids in at security – so you can avoid that, and also, they are great for keeping things dry.
 If I’m going on a boat trip or to the beach, I usually stick my phone and camera in one of these to keep out any sand and water.

 Whilst I don’t wear a huge amount of makeup, I do like a bit of powder and bronzer when I head out for the evening.
 I don’t want to take a massive makeup bag with me, so I love these mini travel brushes from eco tools.
 They come in a handy box, that keeps everything neat and tidy, they don’t take up much room, and they are lovely and soft (and cruelty-free!)

 Eye Mask and Ear Plugs

-I don’t usually use these at home, however I generally always pack them for a trip.
+I don’t usually use these at home, however, I generally always pack them for a trip.
 You never know how noisy the other guests might be in your hotel, or how thin the curtains will be.
-So it’s a good idea to have them as a back up.
+So it’s a good idea to have an eye mask and earplugs as a backup.
 And if you are staying in a hostel then there are probably things you don’t want to see or hear.
 I would say both are a must!